 Measles-containing vaccine is available, free of charge, through Alberta’s publicly-funded immunization program for:

-NOTE: Individuals who have already received two doses of measles-containing vaccine do not need any additional doses of measles-containing vaccine, as these two doses have already provided these individuals with required protection against measles.
+NOTE: Individuals who have already received two doses of measles-containing vaccine do not need additional doses, as these two doses have provided the required protection against measles.

-The areas identified as being higher risk of measles exposure, to where the travel recommendations would apply, include:
+The destinations identified in which measles outbreaks are ongoing, to where the additional immunization recommendations for travel would apply, include:

 The measles situation is being constantly evaluated using multiple criteria, there may be other places experiencing cases of measles that do not fit the criteria for expanded recommendations.
 If additional sites are identified that do fit the criteria this information will be added to the Travel Advisories.